 Math 11 tutors are often in short supply.
 Ask the staff at the desk when there are Math 11 tutors available; you can ask the names of the Math 11 tutors so you know who you are looking for.
+For some topics, help is available from other tutors as well.
+This is especially important for students who have gaps in their algebra background and need to put in some extra effort to catch up.

-- Precalculus tutors can help with chapters 1, 2, and 5 - Statistics tutors can help with chapters 8 and 9. - FREE ONLINE TUTORING from SMARTTHINKING.COM available in MyPortal Amount of online tutoring may be limited per student during the quarter. - SEE INSTRUCTOR DURING OFFICE HOURS Ask questions about material you need help with. - FIND A STUDY PARTNER OR FORM A STUDY GROUP.
+- Finite Math tutors (if available) can help with any topics in the course - Precalculus tutors can help with chapters 1, 2, and 5 - Statistics tutors can help with chapters 8 and 9. - FREE ONLINE TUTORING from SMARTTHINKING.COM available in MyPortal Amount of online tutoring may be limited per student during the quarter. - SEE INSTRUCTOR DURING OFFICE HOURS